 Since March 19 2013 our Local Communities have been grouped into five Regions.
 Each is governed by a Regional Leader assisted by councillors.
 They are the:

 Irish Region – comprising all Local Communities in Ireland

 New South Wales – all Local Communities in New South Wales

 CentreWest Region – that is, the Local Communities in South Australia, Western Australia, the Northern Territory and Timor Leste

-TransPacifico Region – all Local Communities in Aotearoa New Zealand, Queensland and the Nova Esperenza Community of Peru and Brazil.
+Aotearoa New Zealand Region – all Local Communities in Aotearoa New Zealand

 The Sisters of Saint Joseph are governed centrally by a Congregational Leader and at least three councillors.
 The Leader, inspired by the example of Mary MacKillop, keeps alive the apostolic zeal at the heart of the Josephite charism, helping break new ground at the service of the reign of God, while maintaining strong bonds of unity throughout the Congregation.
 Her task is to build up the entire Congregation and lead it in mission.
 The Regions are united as one Congregation under her leadership.